KeiroD/openaffinity/README.md

-# openaffinity
+# What is openaffinity
 An Open-Source version of FurAffinity forked from Tanz on the Google Code project before it went extinct.
+It's still available on Google Code but can no longer be updated on their platform.

 ## Why bother?